-- Sanctuary Baines' Camp is a small and intimate camp with five luxury suites
+- Sanctuary Baines' Camp is a small and intimate camp with just six luxury suites

-- A low environmental impact camp which has been built using commercially grown wood and recycled tin cans
+- It is a low environmental impact camp, built using commercially grown wood and recycled tin cans

-- Activities included are day and night game drives, walking safaris and mokoros
+- Activities include day and night safari drives, walking safaris and mokoro cruises

-- Opportunity to walk with the elephants with the "Living with Elephants" project.
+- Enjoy the opportunity to walk with the elephants at the "Living with Elephants" project.
 This activity is at an extra cost

 - Children over six years old are welcome at the camp

 Poised between the plains of Moremi and the permanent waters of the Okavango Delta, Sanctuary Baines' Camp is a boutique safari property perfectly situated for spotting all creatures great and small.
 A further unique attraction is the chance to meet the orphan elephants adopted by naturalists Doug and Sandy Groves and interact with these gentle giants in their natural environment.